jnozzi/cocoadev.com/markdown/PosingWithCategoriesSuperGotcha.md

 That's a gotcha with calls to super, not a really special gotcha.
-To read up on class posing and categories see General/ExtendingClasses.
+To read up on class posing and categories see ExtendingClasses.

 Summary:  **Messages to super have the same effect as messages to self in a category on a posing subclass.**

 I just ran into something that surprised me.
 Suppose you have a class
-    General/MyClass and a subclass     General/MyClassPoser that poses for it.
-Now suppose you have a category     General/MyClassPoser (Private) containing the following method:
+    MyClass and a subclass     MyClassPoser that poses for it.
+Now suppose you have a category     MyClassPoser (Private) containing the following method:

 - (id)valueForKey:(id)aKey